jbreckmckye/jbreckmckye.github.io/source/_posts/Sephiroth-the-Fake.md

 ![](/images/2024/stf-7-bizarro.jpg)

-Sephiroth reveals his "Bizarro" form.
+So Sephiroth reveals his "Bizarro" form.
 I think this grotesque, bulbous mess is actually the real Sephiroth.
 The torso that remains of him is at the top and appears to be birthing his own, giant, undead body.
-This is the game's only multi-team battle which illustrates Cloud's journey, choosing friendship over fantasy.
+This is the game's only multi-team battle which illustrates Cloud's journey, choosing friendship over narcissism.

 ![](/images/2024/stf-8-safer.jpg)

 The battle culminates in a showdown with the angelic "Sepher" Sephiroth.
 The fake man has reinvented himself as a fake god.
 The location is nonsensical: a floating sky palace actually deep underground.
 A backing track choir sings his praises in Latin as a "generous, glorious" god.
 He fights with illusions, at one point he appears to do no less than _temporarily destroy the entire solar system_.

 This fight is full of ironies.
 Even in his 'perfect body', Sephiroth is still missing his legs.
-Literally half a man, Sephiroth now wears a fake halo and a model star - in his grandest illusion, he wears only a *costume*.
+Literally half a man, Sephiroth now wears a fake halo and a model star - in his grandest illusion, his godhood is only a *costume*.
 It's like his self-image, permanently maimed by his defeat at Nibelheim, can't fully compensate for his shame.
 That face is the rage of someone humiliated, someone *seen*.

 _Shame_ is the secret weakness of Sephiroth's soul.
 The compulsion to project his image over and over, initially a super power, ultimately traps him.
-He can't escape his wounded self-image the way Cloud can, his compulsion to project illusions in defence of his ego.
+He can't escape his wounded self-image the way Cloud can, he's compelled to project illusions in defence of his ego.
 But illusions are no match for reality.
 Defeated, Safer-Sephiroth's illusory body shatters into pieces and dissolves into air - literally, a hollow man.

 ![](/images/2024/stf-9-shatter.jpg)

-There's one more finale.
-Visually abstract, and shrouded in darkness, this one-on-one is depicted as some last, psychological projection.
+It's these themes that are underscored in the finale.
+Visually abstract, and shrouded in darkness, this one-on-one fight is depicted as some last, psychological projection.
+But the battle was never merely physical.
 Having overcome the folly in his mind, Cloud unlocks his full potential, and breaks Sephiroth's ghost into nothing but light.

 ![](/images/2024/stf-10-ending.jpg)